Love French Food

 • Spray the inside of the oven with water and bake for 20 minutes or until golden brown.

 • The oven should be sprayed with water twice more during the first 5 minutes of baking.
+A moist oven is important during baking, but do not spray the loaves.

 • Place your freshly baked baguettes onto a wire rack to cool.